xma711/notebook/web/nodejs_express/README.md

 and the the output will be replied to the client.

-To make express able to generate an app, install "express-generator", and then i can use "express" as a command in terminal.
+To make express able to generate an app, install "express-generator", and then we can use "express" as a command in terminal.
 To generate an app, using: express --view=jade myapp
 after generation, there is a file named package.json listing all the required packages. just use "npm install" (no need other arguments) to install them.